 Hearing the commotion, 800 Japanese troops came rushing down the road from Cebu, shouting and firing as they ran.
 The Filipino guerrillas held their fire until the Japanese were in range, then opened fire resulting in Japanese bodies piling up on the road.
 It was estimated the guerrillas had killed 400 of the Japanese before Japanese tanks arrived pinning down the guerrillas.
 It was 8:40 when the signal was given that all the POWs had been rescued and the guerrillas should withdraw.
 In all, 21 guerrillas and two Rangers were killed.
 Two other Rangers were wounded.

-The Rangers carried the sick POWs two miles to 20 waiting carabao carts.
+The Rangers carried the sick POWs two miles to 20 waiting for carabao carts.
 One Ranger carrying a POW began crossing what he thought was a river when he slipped and fell to his knees. he realized, from the smell, it was the drainage ditch and began to swear.
 The POW said to him, “Please don’t be angry.
 I’m a Catholic priest, Lt.
 Hugh Kennedy.”
 The Ranger asked Kennedy to forgive him for swearing.
 Kennedy said, “Son, you are forgiven because there is a time and place for everything — and this is the time and place.”
 The two men stayed in contact for years.
 The Rangers and former POWs reached Plateros at 10:00 P.M. and a radio message was sent that all POWs had been rescued.
 The fact was one POW who had hidden during the attack had been left behind but he was later brought out by the Filipino guerrillas.

 At 11:30 P.M. the column left Plateros for American lines with the Japanese in pursuit until they reached the Pampanga River where the pursuit ended.
 The trip was hard because the carabao became tired and had to be driven, pulled, and helped across streams.
-The former POWs not in the carts were barefooted and the Rangers also had to driven to keep them moving.
+The former POWs not in the carts were barefooted and the Rangers also had to drive them to keep them moving.
 Between the column and the Japanese were Filippino guerrillas protecting the column’s flank.
 The good news was the American line had moved forward by ten miles.
 During the day, American planes protected the group which successfully reached American lines on February 1, 1945.
 As the column of Rangers and former POWs neared Sibul they passed through long lanes of American soldiers and Filipino guerrillas who stood at rigid attention presenting their arms.
 Ambulances were waiting for the former POWs.
 Once behind American lines, the former POWs were given cigarettes, coffee, and a meal of eggs, meat, grapefruit, biscuits, and jam.
 They were also deloused and received new clothing.

 Garratt received treatment at several hospitals before arriving back in the United States.
 His one wish was that his good friend, Sgt.
 Roy Goodpaster.
 Of this, he said, “One of my best friends is still a prisoner of the Japs.
 He is Sgt.
 Roy Everett Goodpaster.
 We grew up together and courted together.
 We fought together and were taken prisoners at the same time.
 The Japs moved him on to the Japanese homeland.
 If I invested some of my back pay in War Bonds, maybe that will help free Goodpaster sooner.
 That will be time enough to build my little house.”

 The POWs left the Philippines on U.S.A.T.
 General A. E. Anderson on February 11, 1945, from Tacloban, Leyte, Philippine Islands.
 The ship arrived at Hollandia, New Guinea, on February 18 for a two-day layover.
-It sailed on the 20th and arrived at San Francisco, California, on March 8, 1945.
+It sailed on the 20th and arrived in San Francisco, California, on March 8, 1945.
 From there, the men were taken to Letterman General Hospital for further medical treatment.

 His first marriage ended in divorce, and on May 5, 1978, he married Delores Johnson who he remained married to until his death.
 He passed away on January 5, 1985, in Harrodsburg, Kentucky, and was buried in Spring Hill Cemetery.